eminmtas/aligned_layer_tendermint/README.md

 Cosmos SDK provides a framework to build an application layer on top of a consensus layer interacting via ABCI (Application BlockChain Interface).
 By default, [CometBFT](https://cometbft.com/) (a fork of Tendermint) is used in the consensus and network layer.

-Ignite CLI is used to generates boilerplate code for a Cosmos SDK application, making it easier to deploy a blockchain to production.
+Ignite CLI is used to generate boilerplate code for a Cosmos SDK application, making it easier to deploy a blockchain to production.

 ## Requirements